-“RPA applications potentially save time and money — and free up procurement to partner with the business, collaborate and innovate with suppliers, surface emerging risks, or other value-added activities,” says Gartner practice leader Ben Federlein.
+“RPA applications can save time and money,” says Gerald Stevens, Vice President, Gartner.
+“Additionally, they can free up procurement to partner with the business, collaborate and innovate with suppliers, surface emerging risks or provide other value-added activities.”

-In other words, procurement leaders are where shared services management was just a few years ago — interested in the idea, but generally lacking the expertise and proof of concept required to implement.
+In other words, procurement leaders are interested in the idea, but generally lack the expertise and proof of concept required to implement.

-Procurement leaders can — and should — draw lessons from that function’s experience to help pursue robotic software use.
+Procurement leaders can — and should — draw lessons from other functions’ experience to help pursue robotic software use.

 In theory, robotics can be used for any process or activity that is well-defined by rules.
 Most procurement executives who have tested RPA start with redundant manual tasks across multiple systems — typically tasks that have involved human interaction with an IT system.
 General recommendations based on early RPA pilots include: